PGCE Secondary Geography

 Our course has links with the Geographical Association, the Geological Society, the Ordnance Survey and the Royal Geographical Society, who all provide guest speakers to our sessions, in addition to local Heads of Department, teachers and school mentors.

-One focus of the programme is fieldwork and we undertake a residential trip to Nettlecombe Court FSC in Somerset, to allow students to reflect on how to facilitate high quality learning outside of the classroom.
+One focus of the programme is fieldwork and there is the opportunity to participate in a residential trip to allow students to reflect on how to facilitate high quality learning outside the classroom.

 We pride ourselves on cutting-edge geography and ensure that we maintain up-to-date knowledge of technology in teaching, such as ArcGIS and Digimaps.
 This software is used on the course and is then applied in lessons in schools.